 Now the whole setting changed immediately.
 The delegations were driven out; Bolsheviks were not allowed to speak.
 The leaders of the democracy were wreaking on us their vengeance for their fear of the masses.
 Speeches from the platform of the Executive Committee told of an armed mutiny suppressed by the loyal troops of the revolution.
 The Bolsheviks were declared a counter-revolutionary party.
 The arrival of one Volyn regiment had done all this.
 Three and a half months later, the same regiment co-operated wholeheartedly in the overthrow of Kerensky’s government.

-On the morning of the fifth I met Lenin.
+On the morning of the fifth, I met Lenin.
 The offensive by the masses had been beaten off.
 “Now they will shoot us down, one by one,” said Lenin.
 “This is the right time for them.”
 But he overestimated the opponent – not his venom, but his courage and ability to act.
 They did not shoot us down one by one, although they were not far from it.
 Bolsheviks were being beaten down in the streets and killed.
 Military students sacked the Kseshinskaya palace and the printing-works of the Pravda.
 The whole street in front of the works was littered with manuscripts, and among those destroyed was my pamphlet To the Slanderers.
 The deep reconnaissance of July had been transformed into a one-sided battle.
-The enemy were easily victorious, because we did not fight.
+The enemy was easily victorious because we did not fight.

 The party was paying dearly for it.
 Lenin and Zinoviev were in hiding.
 General arrests, followed by beatings, were the order of the day.
 Cossacks and military students confiscated the money of those arrested, on the grounds that it was “German money.”
 Many of our sympathisers and half-friends turned their backs on us.
 In the Tauride Palace, we were proclaimed counter-revolutionists and were actually put outside the law.”